NucleusPowered/site-v2/docs/howto/chat.md

 the same as the option.
 That is, if the option value is "hello" for a player, Nucleus will try to read the template from `chat.templates.group-templates.hello` when that player sends a message, falling back to the default.

+An example command to make the "mod" group use the "modtemplate" template would be:

+{% include permissionblock.html cmdtype="groupOption" user="mod" option="nucleus.chat.group" value="modtemplate" %}

 ## Troubleshooting

 There are a few reasons why Nucleus chat formatting may not be showing.